 - Microsoft Edge Copilot handles content well if you’re already paying for Microsoft 365.
 Otherwise, you’re getting a stripped-down experience.

 - Arc Max has clever right-click features but no traditional chat interface.
-You can’t just ask it questions; you have to trigger specific actions.
+You cannot simply ask it questions; you must trigger specific actions.

-- Opera Aria promises 150+ local AI models.
+- Opera Aria promises more than 150 local AI models.
 In practice, it frequently fails to analyze the actual page you’re viewing, defaulting to generic responses instead.

-- Google Disco launched in December 2025 as a Google Labs experiment (waitlist only, macOS).
-Instead of being a traditional browser with AI added, Disco generates custom web apps from your open tabs.
-Ask it to “plan a trip to Japan,” and it builds an interactive travel planner with maps, calendars, and booking links.
+- Google Disco was launched in December 2025 as a Google Labs experiment (waitlist-only, macOS).
+Rather than being a traditional browser with AI added, Disco generates custom web applications from your open tabs.
+When asked to “plan a trip to Japan,” it generates an interactive travel planner with maps, calendars, and booking links.

 1. AI Response Quality Testing